nolanlawson/emoji-picker-element/README.md

 Features:

 - Stores emoji data in IndexedDB
-- Renders native emoji only
+- Renders native emoji only, no spritesheets
 - Accessible
-- Drop-in as a vanilla web component
-- Support custom emoji
+- Supports custom emoji

 **Table of contents:**